CommodoreOS/atari-machine-edition-zone/README.md

 ## You will need all 3 setups for THEA400 Mini and Atari Gamestation Pro.

-You only need to install setup-1 only if (1).
-You are installing PCUAE on the Atari2600 Plus only and (2).
-If you only want to use 2600/7800 roms on the Atarti2600 Plus and (3).
-If you only want to use Stella Emulator 7.0 with its GUI and Retroarch built in so basic Atari Mode not Full.

-## Continue reading if you want to run PCUAE Atari Machine Edition on other models(Mini/Full Size Machines).

-Install setup-1, setup-2 and setup-3 if (1).
-You want to use Atari Machine Edition on THE400 Mini/Atari Gamestation Pro and (2), if you want to use Atari 800/ST Games or want Full Atari Mode.
+You only need to install Atari Machine Edition on the Atari2600 Plus, THEA400 Mini or Atari Gamestsion Pro, they are now statndalone install setups.

 (For Atari Gamestation Pro Only) `DO NOT FORGET` to download and install on to the Atari Gamstatsion Pro micro sd card - `agsp-boot-files-for-on-the-sdcard-setup-4.exe` so it can boot PCUAE.